 If a brand-name product is requested when a generic equivalent is available, a prior authorization request will need to be submitted from your provider.

-Sometimes a member might have a drug allergy or intolerance, or a certain drug might not be effective and a non-preferred agent is requested.
+Sometimes you might have a drug allergy or intolerance, or a certain drug might not be effective.
+Your health care provider may request a drug that is not on the PDL.
 This is called therapeutic interchange.
-The provider will then need to submit a prior authorization request.
+Your provider will then need to submit a prior authorization request.

 Some drugs have limits on how much can be given to a member at one time.
-Quantity limits are based on the drug makers’ recommended dosing frequencies.
-Patient safety is also considered.
+Quantity limits may be based on several factors such as the drug makers’ recommended dosing, patient safety, or the Food & Drug Administration (FDA) recommendations.

 Drug Safety Recalls

 Sometimes, a drug manufacturer or the federal government issues drug recalls.
 To find out if a drug you take is being recalled, please check the listings on the U.S. Food & Drug Administration website.